Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 The repository aims to create an overview and comparison of software used for systematically screening large amounts of textual data using machine learning.
+The process of the initial selection of the software tools is described on the [Open Science Framework](https://osf.io/g3nkz/).
+We encourage users to contribute to the overview by adding new software by using the nclusion criteria:

+- employs a Reader-in-the-Loop (RITL)-based active learning cycle for systematic reviewing
+- has a Technology Readiness level of at least TRL8
+- software is available
+- application is generic and is not restricted to the content of one specific field or type of intervention

 # Overview